isaaaaaaaaaaaac/rnaseq_unitigs_correct/README.md

     git clone https://github.com/isaac-nivet/rnaseq_unitigs_correct

-The script to run is `src\rnaseq_unitigs_correct.sh`.
+The script to run is `./rnaseq_unitigs_correct.sh`.
 Here is an simple example of a run, from the root of the repository:

     cd rnaseq_unitigs_correct
-    bash src/rnaseq_unitigs_correct.sh -in ../SRR066468.unitigs.fa.gz -minia ../minia -kat ../miniconda3/bin/kat -k 31
+    bash rnaseq_unitigs_correct.sh -in ../SRR066468.unitigs.fa.gz -minia ../minia -kat ../miniconda3/bin/kat -k 31

 The script's parameters are the following ones: